 Kosonen emphasises that Nordic investors and businesses need to stay at the forefront of the development in order to benefit from the massive change in investment patterns that will now occur.
 The agreement sends a clear signal to companies to shift investments from fossil fuels to low-emissions development.

 “It’s our duty to take responsibility, export our sustainable technologies, and support developing countries in their climate efforts, and also to prevent carbon leakage, where carbon-emitting industries move their production to the third world,” says Kosonen.
-“Moreover, we need to make sure that the emissions trading system works as it was intended when it was created back in 2005.”
+“Moreover, we need to make sure that the emissions trading system works as it was intended when it was created back

 “The agreement shows the world’s investors that we’ve taken a new turn towards sustainability,” says Auken.
 “This will bring many investment opportunities, as well as opportunities to attract investments to emerging markets and developing countries.
 However, it’s important that we further clarify and improve the regulatory framework for climate investment.”